-Title: H/601/2879 The person centred approach to the care and support of individuals with dementia Level: 2 Credit Value: 2 GLH: 17 TQT: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
-Understand approaches that enable individuals with dementia to experience well-being 1.1 Describe what is meant by a person centred approach1.2 Outline the benefits of working with an individual with dementia in a person centred manner 2.
-Understand the role of carers in the care and support of individuals with dementia 2.1 Understand the role of carers in the care and support of individuals with dementia 2.2 Explain the value of developing a professional working relationship with carers 3.
-Understand the roles of others in the support of individuals with dementia 3.1 Describe the roles of others in the care and support of individuals with dementia 3.2 Explain when it may be necessary to refer to others when supporting individuals with dementia 3.3 Explain how to access the additional support of others when supporting individuals with dementia Additional information about this unit Carers may include: Family Friends Partner Neighbours Others may include: • Care worker • Colleagues • Managers • Social worker • Occupational Therapist • GP
+Title: H/601/2879 The person centred approach to the care and support of individuals with dementia Level: 2 Credit Value: 2 GLH: 17 Learning Outcomes Assessment Criteria The learner will: The learner can: Understand approaches that enable individuals with dementia to experience well-being 1.1 Describe what is meant by a person centred approach 1.2 Outline the benefits of working with an individual with dementia in a person centred manner 2.
+Understand the role of carers in the care and support of individuals with dementia 2.1 Describe the role that carers can have in the care and support of individuals with dementia 2.2 Explain the value of developing a professional working relationship with carers 3.
+Understand the roles of others in the support of individuals with dementia 3.1 Describe the roles of others in the care and support of individuals with dementia 3.2 Explain when it may be necessary to refer to others when supporting individuals with dementia 3.3 Explain how to access the additional support of others when supporting individuals with dementia Additional information about this unit Carers may include:FamilyFriends Partner Neighbours additional information about this unit Others may include: Care worker Colleagues Managers Social worker Occupational Therapist GP Speech and language therapist Physiotherapist Pharmacist Nurse Psychologist Admiral Nurses Independent Mental Capacity Advocate Community Psychiatric Nurse Dementia Care Advisors Advocate Support groups

-Speech and language therapist Physiotherapist Pharmacist Nurse Psychologist Admiral Nurses Independent Mental Capacity Advocate Community Psychiatric Nurse Dementia Care Advisors Advocate Support groups Unit aim(s) This unit provides the knowledge and understanding required to enable the individual with dementia to experience well-being.
+Unit aim(s) This unit provides the knowledge and understanding required to enable the individual with dementia to experience well-being.
 Learners will be able to develop their knowledge of the person centred approach to dementia care and support.
 Assessment requirements specified by a sector or regulatory body (if appropriate) N/A Details of the relationship of the unit and relevant national occupational standards N/A